There are many different sales roles to consider when you’re entering the job market. To find the best role for you

-As sales headhunters, we know that a career in sales is a fast-paced, demanding, and exciting job.
+As sales recruiters, we know that a career in sales is a fast-paced, demanding, and exciting job.
 This career is perfect for those who love engaging in work and overcoming challenges.
 Sales is a very fulfilling profession when you choose the right type of position.

 “Working in sales” can refer to a number of different types of sales roles; you may be surprised by the variety of options available.
 Each position has different parameters for success, skill requirements, experience requirements, and other distinctions.
-While you may have an idea of what type of role you want to perform, it’s important to understand the differences between positions to determine where your skills can be best applied.
+While you may have an idea of what type of sales role you want to perform, it’s important to understand the differences between positions to determine where your skills can be best applied.

 Here are 7 different types of sales roles explained:

 As an inside sales rep, you would be responsible for maintaining existing client relationships.
 You are the main point of contact for your company’s clients and are expected to retain their business and build a strong business relationship.
 In recent years, there has been a significant shift in sales activity from outside—or traditional—sales to inside sales, where inside sales are now considered more effective and efficient when used in tandem with inbound marketing strategies.

 Outside sales is considered as a traditional method in that it is face-to-face, done primarily outside of the office in direct interaction with their customers.
 An outside sales rep will typically spend more time in their customers’ offices than in their own.
 In order to be successful in outside sales, you’ll need to be self-motivated and goal-oriented in meeting your own deadlines with little to no supervision.